My Awarded Projects

 “Like so many young pianists, she has a flawless technique, but she possesses qualities that many of the others don’t, particularly her way of incorporating the most difficult technical passages into the ongoing musical discourse and a long view of the music in terms of structure.
-She also has a gorgeous piano tone… A first-rate recital by a first-rate pianist who knows her stuff and isn’t afraid of challenges.” – Fanfare
+She also has a gorgeous piano tone… A first-rate recital by a first-rate pianist who knows her stuff and isn’t afraid of challenges.” – Fanfare (regarding album Folding Time)

-“Ms. Yang brought out the subtle variation of color and the shifts in rhythmic patterns were performed with clarity and the kind of supple freedom that even the most refined orchestral conductor could hardly match…She combined impressive keyboard prowess with probing emotional depth and daring individuality through to the thunderous conclusion."
-(Peninsula Reviews) Full Article
+“Ms. Yang brought out the subtle variation of color and the shifts in rhythmic patterns were performed with clarity and the kind of supple freedom that even the most refined orchestral conductor could hardly match…She combined impressive keyboard prowess with probing emotional depth and daring individuality through to the thunderous conclusion.” – Peninsula Reviews Full Article

+Ms. Yang has given solo recitals in major conservatories, including the Musical College of the Moscow Tchaikovsky Conservatory in Russia, King’s College London, the Liceu Conservatory in Spain, the Beijing Central Conservatory, and the Shanghai Conservatory.
 Ms. Yang received her D.M.A. in piano performance at the Eastman School of Music, where she was a student of Nelita True.
 She studied with Claude Frank at the Yale School of Music (M.M., Artist Diploma) and graduated magna cum laude from the University of Southern California as a student of John Perry.
 Her former principal teachers during her pre-college years include Hans Boepple, Zhou Guangren and Li Huili (Central Conservatory, Beijing).

 This is a first commercial recording of Timo Andres’s How can I live in your world of ideas?, part of my solo piano album Folding Time (Albany Records, 2015).

 Reflection on a Tang Poem (Phil Young)